Skip to main content

 Personal and demographic info

-Please fill out the personal and demographic information for employees (existing and terminated) with current 401(k) account balances, as well as eligible employees with balances of 0.
+Please fill out the personal and demographic information for all eligible and terminated employees with 401(k) account balances.

 Wage type

 • What it is: Shares the type of wages an employee or owner receives.
-W2 means the employee receives a salary, whereas self-employed income applies to those who report earnings on a K1 or Schedule C and are not part of an S-Corporation
+W2 means the employee receives a salary, whereas self-employed income (SEI) applies to those who report earnings on a K1 or Schedule C and are not part of an S-Corporation.

-• How to fill out the census: Enter W2 or self-employed income
+• How to fill out the census: Enter W-2 or SEI

 Election type

 • What it is: Shares how a participant is currently enrolled in the plan.
-Self-elected means the participant manually enrolled and set their own deferral rate (also known as an affirmative election).
-Auto-enrolled is when an employee is automatically contributing due to auto-enrollment.
-You can learn more about auto-enrollment here.
+Self-elected (SE) means the participant manually enrolled and sets their own deferral rate (also known as an affirmative election).
+Auto-enrolled (AE) is when an employee is automatically contributing due to auto-enrollment.
+Employees who are not yet eligible to participate are not eligible (NE).

-• How to fill out the census: Enter either self-elected or auto-enrolled.
+• How to fill out the census: Enter SE, AE, or NE.

 First year of auto-escalation (only if plan has auto-escalation)